Embracing and championing diverse talent

 BRAVE Conversations is an award-winning program that provides colleagues an opportunity to confront and discuss difficult topics through a safe, immersive and transforming dialogue experience.
 Past topics included mental health, celebrating LGBTQ+ pride and advocating for change, building bridges with the deaf and hard-of-hearing community, and honoring our veterans.

-HCA Healthcare Black Senior Leadership Council is comprised of a group of Black senior leaders who meet with CEO, Sam Hazen, to engage in transparent and bold discussion, work together to develop strategic solutions, and ultimately drive lasting and meaningful change related to HCA Healthcare’s support of our Black colleagues and community.
+HCA Healthcare Black Senior Leadership Council is comprised of a group of Black senior leaders who meet with CEO, Sam Hazen, to address topics related to supporting our Black colleagues and community.

-Military affairs — HCA Healthcare has been nationally recognized as a military-friendly employer and military-spouse friendly employer for 10 consecutive years, hiring more than 40,000 veterans, active-duty personnel and military spouses since 2012.
-In 2020, we received recognition from Military Times as one of the country's best employers based on our veteran and military spouse employment programs, benefits and support efforts.
-We are a recipient of the 2021 Social Secretary of Defense Employer Support Freedom Award.
+Military affairs — HCA Healthcare has been nationally recognized as a military-friendly employer for 13 consecutive years, hiring more than 55,000 veterans, active-duty personnel and military spouses since 2012.
+In 2022, we received recognition from Military Times for the third time as one of the country's best employers based on our veteran and military spouse employment programs, benefits and support efforts.
+We were also a recipient of the 2021 Social Secretary of Defense Employer Support Freedom Award.”

 Data-driven strategy — Our diversity, equity and inclusion strategy, based on internal and external research, helps us advance people of color and women into leadership roles.

-We are proud that people of color currently comprise nearly 41% of our workforce and women comprise nearly 80%.
+We are proud that people of color currently comprise nearly 41% of our workforce and women comprise nearly 80%as of December 31,2022.

 Resource hub — From cultural perspectives and changing demographics, to generational diversity and unconscious bias — all of our education and training resources are designed with a framework and focus around building an inclusive organization for our colleagues and a compassionate, culturally competent healthcare environment for our patients.

-Conscious inclusion — We created an award-winning conscious inclusion training experience to equip leaders to recognize and mitigate different types of unconscious biases and prepare them with practical day-to-day skills and resources to engage and support our colleagues.
-In 2021, all colleagues will receive conscious inclusion training as part of their required annual code of conduct training.
+Conscious inclusion — We created an award-winning conscious inclusion training experience to equip all colleagues to recognize and mitigate different types of unconscious biases and prepare them with practical day-to-day skills and resources to engage and support our colleagues.

 We are committed to pay equity